A charge monomial basis of the Garsia-Procesi ring: Properties of catabolizability type

 If such $(c,d)$ exists, replace $(c,d)$ with $(a,b)$.
 The resulting filling is still increasing in the rows and columns.
 The only place where we could have a contradiction is directly to the left of $(a,b)$, but this cannot happen since $(c,d)$ is the leftmost entry that satisfies \eqref{conditions: swap1} and \eqref{conditions: swap2}.

 We now repeat the steps above to insert $(c,d)$ into the same row.
 We continue until an entry pops out or we insert into the last box of the row.

 If we insert into the last box of the row, replacing $(g,h)$, we finish our insertion process by appending $(g,h)$ to the end of the second row if the resulting filling has increasing columns and is still a partition shape.
 This only happens if the second row was strictly shorter than the first.
 In this case, nothing pops out.
-If the two rows are the same length, $(g,h)$ pops out and the insertion is complete.
+Otherwise, $(g,h)$ pops out and the insertion is complete.

 Note that once we successfully insert $(a,b)$, the entry $(c,d)$ gets inserted to the direct right of $(a,b)$ or it pops out.
 From this, we can see that this process is equivalent to determining where we can put $(a,b)$ and then moving the entries larger than it to the right by one until we find a contradiction with the bottom row or we reach the end of the row. \end{alg}